 This is the beginning of the planning stage!

-This leads them to start thinking of ways to achieve their objective, and being as curious and determined as they are, toddlers usually find a way to escape their crib after many unsuccessful attempts.
+This leads them to start thinking of ways to achieve their objective.
+As curious and determined as they are, toddlers usually find a way to escape their crib after many unsuccessful attempts.

 As the fear of getting hurt is not an emotion that they can process at present, it does not stop them from trying out different things, including many ways to find their way out of the crib.